ybgskr12/Reforestation/README.md

-## What do you call an eagle who can play the piano?
-Talonted!
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.